daturadev/CPNSuite/README.md

 I'm not a lawyer.
 I get the impression that it's in a grey-area.
 The banks clearly hate it.
 When searching for information, I made sure not to provide URLs to credit bureaus, who wouldn't specifically claim them to be illegal but used elaborate wording to effectively fear-monger.
 They do provide some effective alternatives to repairing your actual credit.

+---

+TODO:
+- Bypass Cloudfare and do away with the horrendous curse of Selenium automation

+---

 To be continued.
 Thanks.